EduMIPS64/edumips64/docs/user/en/src/user-interface.rst

 Command line options
 --------------------
-Three command line options are available.
+Four command line options are available.
 They are described in the following list, with the long name enclosed in round brackets.
 Long and short names can be used in the same way.